maxtheman/demo-htmx-nodejs/readme.md

 ## Project Structure

-- `index.js`: Main entry point for the Express application
+- `index.js`: Main entry point for the application
 - `package.json`: Defines project dependencies and scripts
 - `Dockerfile`: Contains instructions for building a Docker image of the application
 - `db/schema.sql`: Contains the schema for the database